-By now, you’ve probably figured out your competition’s weakness and seen how your client’s customer base behave towards its brand.
+By now, you’ve probably figured out your competition’s weakness and seen how your client’s customer base behave toward its brand.
 It’s time to figure out your solution.

 The first two elements let you identify your competition’s weakness, as well as what your target market would want.

-Information gained from these alone can give you the advantage.
+Information gained from these alone can give you an advantage.
 You offer what others don’t, and your solution becomes relevant to the ultimate benefactors: your client’s customers and employees.